 Sondland said he never intended for aid to be withheld.
 “I was adamantly opposed to any suspension of aid, as the Ukrainians needed those funds to fight against Russian aggression,” Sondland said in his opening statement.
-Part of Ukraine have been occupied by Russia for the last half-decade.
+Part of Ukraine has been occupied by Russia for the last half-decade.
 “I tried diligently to ask why the aid was suspended, but I never received a clear answer.”

 Last week, an impeachment witness testified that Sondland called Trump from a Kyiv restaurant on July 26, the day after Trump’s phone call with Zelensky.
-On the call, according to testimony from a foreign service officer who overheard both ends of it, Trump pressed Sondland over Zelensky’s intentions about the investigations he sought.
+On the call, according to testimony from a foreign service officer who overheard both ends of it, Trump pressed Sondland over Zelensky’s intentions regarding the investigations he sought.

 Giuliani, Sondland said, “had been communicating with Ukrainians without our knowledge.”

 But if Giuliani was Sondland’s top target, Trump did not escape unscathed.
 Sondland said that Giuliani’s pressure on the Ukrainians “reflected President Trump’s desires and requirements.”
 That is precisely the kind of assertion Democrats had been hoping to elicit — and the president’s defenders presumably have been fearing.